-At India Ink, our mission is to communicate Indian history in a way that’s simple and accessible to all.
+At India Ink, our mission is to communicate Indian history in a way that’s simple and accessible.

 Why is this important?

 Because history is relevant.
-If we don’t understand the past, we can’t understand the present.
-Yhe violence and the wonders of the current moment have their sources in the distant past.
-Once we understand ourselves, and how we got to the present juncture, it becomes possible to think about where we’re headed.
+The violence and the wonders of the current moment have their sources in the distant past.
+And if we don’t understand that past, we can’t understand the present.
+Once we understand how we got to the present juncture, it becomes possible to think about where we’re headed.
 To borrow a phrase from Yuval Harari, India Ink isn’t focused on the past, it’s focused on change.

 What are we going to do?

 We want to simplify academic history and explain why readers should care.
 Academic writing can be dense and abstract.
 We want our summaries to be conversational and connected to the debates and issues in the public sphere.
 But at the same time, we want to keep the spotlight on the original authors and their work.
 We want to make sure that our readers know whose work we’re building on and how to dig deeper if they’re interested.
 So we cite our sources and link to publicly-accessible versions (when they exist).